-Provision may be made for homebound or hospitalized instruction for reason of illness, accident, or other circumstances.
+Provision may be made for homebound or hospitalized instruction for reasons such as illness, accident, or other circumstances.
 Contact the school with any concern.
 Parents or guardians may be required to present a statement from their doctor stating that such instruction is recommended.